-INTERDISTRICT TRANSFERS: (EC 46600 46622) The parent or legal guardian of a pupil may seek release from the home district to attend a school in any other school district.
-The law allows two or more districts to enter into an agreement for the transfer of one or more students for a period of up to five years.
+INTERDISTRICT TRANSFERS: (EC 46600 et seq.,) The parent or legal guardian of a pupil may seek release from the home district to attend a school in any other school district.
+The law allows two or more districts to enter into an agreement for the interdistrict transfer of one or more students for a period of up to five years.
 New agreements may be entered into for additional periods of up to five years each.
 The agreement must specify the terms and conditions for granting or denying transfers and may contain standards of reapplication and specify the terms and conditions under which a permit may be revoked.
 No district is required to provide transportation to a student who transfers into the district unless otherwise required by state and federal law.
-Unless otherwise specified in the agreement, a pupil will not have to reapply for an inter-district transfer, and the school board of the district of enrollment must allow the pupil to continue to attend the school in which he/she is enrolled.
+Unless otherwise specified in the agreement, a pupil will not have to reapply for an inter-district transfer permit, and the school board of the district of enrollment must allow the pupil to continue to attend the school in which he/she is enrolled.
+A student who has completed grade 10 by June 30, may remain enrolled within the district of enrollment through grades 11 and 12 without any revocation from the desired district of enrollment, and must be treated the same as any other resident student.
+Regardless of whether an interdistrict agreement exists or a permit is issued, the school district of residence cannot prohibit the transfer of a pupil who is a child of an active military duty parent to a school district of proposed enrollment if that district approves the application for transfer.

 If either district denies a transfer request, a parent/guardian may appeal that decision to the Riverside County Board of Education.
 There are specified timelines in the law for filing an appeal and for the County Board of Education to make a decision.
+A student who is appealing a decision for an interdistrict permit approval through the County Office of Education may be eligible for provisional admission to the desired district in grades TK through 12, while continuing through the process of appeal, if space is made available by the desired district, not to exceed two months.

 A pupil who has been determined by personnel of either the home or receiving district to have been the victim of an act of bullying, as defined in EC 48900(r), shall, at the request of the parent or legal guardian, be given priority for inter-district attendance under any existing agreement or, in the absence of an agreement, be given additional consideration for the creation of an inter-district attendance agreement.
+A "victim of an act of bullying" means a pupil that has been determined to have been a victim of bullying by an investigation pursuant to the complaint process described in Section 234.1 and the bullying was committed by any pupil in the school district of residence, and the parent of the pupil has filed a written complaint regarding the bullying with the school, school district personnel, or a local law enforcement agency.